BradleyCulley/bradleyculley.github.io/_posts/2023-11-4-complete-nepali.md

 </p>

 <p>
 Studying Nepali has been a nice experience.
-Grammatically commanding, intimate, emotive, and sophisticated.
+Intimate, emotive, commanding, and sophisticated.
 </p>